 Young people from across Mississippi spent the weekend speaking out against gun violence and school shootings.
 MPB's Ashley Norwood reports from a March For Our Lives demonstration in Jackson.

 Standing outside of the Mississippi Supreme Court, hundreds turn to face the state's capitol and yell "Never Again."
 March For Our Lives rally drew parents, children, teachers, and supporters to rallies across the state.
-A group marched through downtown Jackson with signs and chants asking for what they call common sense gun laws and to end the threat of gun violence on school campuses.
+A group marched through downtown Jackson with signs and chants asking for what they call common sense gun laws and to end the threat of gun violence on school campus.

 Nia Johnson and Maggie Jefferies are students at Murrah High School.
 They say it's important that young people speak out.